iamjiyoung/GNEP_QL/README.md

 - __n__ : A vector where the ith element corresponds to the dimensions of $x_i$.

-- __F__ : A vector where the ith element corresponds to the ith player's objective.
+- __F__ : A cell array where the ith element corresponds to the ith player's objective.

 - __A__ : A cell array where the ith cell corresponds to $A_i$.